matplotlib/CZI_2021-03_mpl/proposal.md

 - Resolve majority of new issues / PRs within 1 month
 - Review and resolve 100 issues / quarter
 - Reduce and merge or close 100 PRs / quarter

-- 8 mid-sized new features (4 per year)
+We will aim to complete 9 mid-sized projects of similar scope to those described above.
+The exact projects will be determined in collaboration with the community and downstream bio libraries.

-- Feature releases every 6 months, 2-3 patch releases between feature releases
+We will maintain our current release cadence of a feature releases (3.N.0) every 6 months and  2-3 patch releases (3.N.X) between feature releases.

 As mentioned above, Matplotlib is involved in on-going and proposed work on improving diversity in our community.
 We will implement the recommendations of